bscottwyoming/portfolio/README.md

 ## Brian Scott Work Examples
-All but the large files linked in the media section below are listed above.
-The reader is invited to peruse this content as the below summary is not exhaustive.
-At each GitHub link you will see a download button which can be helpful for viewing non-code multi-page documents.
+Below are explainers for some of the examples contained in the above list (scroll up just a bit).
+In addition to the below links the reader is invited to peruse this content as the below highlights are not exhaustive.
+At each GitHub link there is a download button in the ellipse in the upper right (which can be helpful for viewing multi-page documents).

 ### Research, Analysis, Coding
 #### Some work examples from Schwab Asset Management (current employer)
 * Current quantitative research group owns multiple models that rate active funds.
 At the end of 2022 one of our model’s expected performance repeatedly appeared in our division’s annual business plan.
 [Since this report's](https://github.com/bscottwyoming/portfolio/blob/main/tableauFursPerfReport.pdf) distribution far exceeds my immediate team I took it upon myself to improve quality of monthly analysis/telemetry and publishing efficiency.
 This required more source code work than publishing work.
 This version is redacted to be above board in all matters IP.
 * Here is [a sensitivity analysis writeup](https://github.com/bscottwyoming/portfolio/blob/main/Sensitivity%20analysis%20and%20outlier%20detec-TOR.pdf) conducted on one of our models.
 For the same model, [here is the monthly input validation report](https://github.com/bscottwyoming/portfolio/blob/main/inputValidationExample.pdf) as determined by Detec-TOR (total outlier removal) the outlier/anomaly module I was tasked to build.
 As determined by sensitivity testing, outlier scores that crossed certain thresholds are counted and collected and if enough scores cross a breadth threshold the process is paused for investigation.
 This version is redacted to be above board in all matters IP.
 * Risk/audit requested additional research for one of our models.
-[Here I explain their ask then conduct tests](https://github.com/bscottwyoming/portfolio/blob/main/marscleanversion.pdf).
+[Here I explain their ask then do some tests](https://github.com/bscottwyoming/portfolio/blob/main/marscleanversion.pdf).
 This version is redacted to be above board in all matters IP.

 ### Asset Allocation
 #### Some highlights as senior investment analyst at state sovereign wealth fund